 The use of luck in the phrase can also mean fortune, which can be good or bad.
 So perhaps it refers to the bad fortune the Irish have had over the years including colonialism, famine, war, and prejudice, which turns the whole phrase on its head.

 Today this phrase has come to be used in a positive light, and the Irish, their fictional leprechaun mates, and their beloved pots of gold are all thought to be very lucky.

 So of course, being a typical Irish phrase that everyone associates with Ireland and the Irish people, it naturally hails from America, makes sense, doesn’t it?

 Well this is one of the theories anyway.
 It is said that the phrase came about during the gold and silver era of America when most of the successful miners were Irish, or at least of Irish-American origin.

 There are certainly some undertones of mockery when it appears that this phrase originated in America, were they just jealous of the Irish success?
 Or were they genuinely happy for them and all their new-found fortune?
 Hmm, that’s a pickle!

 In America at the time, the Irish who had emigrated were poorly treated, despised, and frankly speaking, seen as incapable of having any success.
 So when they did, the phrase, “the luck of the Irish”, naturally came about.

 Given the fact that the Irish are known for four-leaf clovers and leprechauns, the phrase is thought to be associated with these other lucky Irish symbols.

-To have a famous Irish phrase with undertones of fairytale Irish folklore and Celtic mythology sounds so enchanting, and no matter which story is true, it doesn’t change the fact that this is such a beloved phrase.
+To have a famous Irish phrase with undertones of fairytale Irish folklore, prayers and blessings, and Celtic mythology sounds so enchanting, and no matter which story is true, it doesn’t change the fact that this is such a beloved phrase.